RV Rubber Roof Repair: When to Repair, Reseal or Replace

 RV Rubber Roof Replacement

-Knowing when to fully replace an RV rubber roof can be a little more difficult than knowing when to repair or reseal.
+Deciding when to fully replace an RV rubber roof can be more challenging than knowing when to repair or reseal it.

-TPO roofs always appear white or grayish and they can look pretty ok when in reality they are worn and in need of replacement.
+TPO roofs are typically white or gray and may appear to be in good shape even when they are actually worn and in need of replacement.

 How Long Should a Rubber RV Roof Last?